 Vast regional differences, discrepancies in pricing and reimbursement processes, and contentious right-to-treatment scenarios are just a few of the unique elements that make up the market access and reimbursement landscape in Brazil.

-Given Brazil’s rapid economic growth over the past few years, the ascent of the middle class and an aging population, the demand for private hospital provision continues to rise, but private health insurers struggle to grow their market.
+Given Brazil’s economic growth over the past twenty years leading to the ascent of the middle class—paired with an aging population—the demand for private hospital provision has risen, but private health insurers struggle to grow their market.
 In addition, a record number of new competitors have recently entered the Brazilian market.
-If you are not prepared for success in Brazil, all of these factors combine to make a cocktail of market access confusion as potent as a caipirinha on Copacabana Beach.
+If you are not prepared for success in Brazil, all these factors combine to make a cocktail of market access confusion as potent as a caipirinha on Copacabana Beach.

 Brazil’s Payer Stakeholders

 The Brazilian government, through the National Health System (SUS), is the largest purchaser of medicines in Brazil.
-The government provides health insurance coverage to all of the nation’s citizens as guaranteed in the country’s 1988 Constitution.
+The government provides health insurance coverage to all the nation’s citizens as guaranteed in the country’s 1988 Constitution.
 However, there is great disparity in quality and access to care.
-Currently, approximately 145 million Brazilians rely on the government as their primary health provider.
+Currently, approximately 149 million Brazilians (71.5 percent of the population) rely on the government as their primary health provider.
+Due to the COVID-19 outbreak, public health officials believe the percentage of citizens who depend on public healthcare services will increase considerably across the next few years.

-Private health insurance is gaining momentum and now covers approximately 46 million Brazilians.
+Private health insurance is gaining momentum and now covers approximately 46 million Brazilians (28.5 percent of the population).
 Employers comprise the second-largest payer group.
 However, in some cases citizens invest on their own, thus meaning that the individual payer concept also exists in Brazil.

 National Health Surveillance Agency – Approvals and Pricing